voldev8/recipes-client/README.md

 ## Flavorites App front-end

 This is the front end part of a simple Recipe MERN App.

 [Back end part](https://github.com/voldev8/recipes-api)

-The Flavorites App gives you the option to browse for recipes that are created and shared by our fellow users.You can search recipes by name or tags.
-Each recipe card has two sides.On the front side you can see the picture, name, ingredients and tags of the recipe.Once you click on the card it flips and shows you basic instructions to prepare your food.
-You can also find detailed explanation and instructions of the recipes via the recipe link button under the card.
-If you are signed in, you can create your own f(l)avorites list.
-You can add new recipes to the database (photos can only be through links to external webpages), these recipes can be edited or removed by the user who created them.If you ever forgot your password, you can reset your password by clicking forgot password link on login page.We will you send you an email provided with a reset-password link.
+The Flavorites App gives users the option to browse a recipe catalog consisting of recipes created and shared by other fellow users.
+Recipes can be searched by name or tags.
+Each recipe card has two sides.
+On the front we have a picture, name, ingredients, and tags of the recipe.
+Single click will flip the card and show step-by-step instructions.
+Users also have the option to share a source link for additional information and instructions; if provided this will be a link button at the bottom of the card.
+When signed in, users can create their own f(l)avorites list.
+They can add new recipes to the database; these recipes can be edited or removed only by the user who created them.
+At this time, photos can only be added through links to external webpages.
+Resetting password is quite easy, users can click the forgot password link on login page.
+And they will receive an email with a reset-password link.

 TL;DR

-Create, share, find recipes.Make a flavorites list of your own.
+Create, share, find recipes.
+Make a flavorites list of your own.

-## Motivation

-A short description of the motivation behind the creation and maintenance of the project.
-This should explain **why** the project exists.

 ## Screenshots